therealbytes/quicksort-wasm-benchmark/README.md

 # Quicksort WASM benchmark

-A benchmark comparing various runtimes and languages using the quicksort algorithm.
+A benchmark for WebAssembly runtimes and the EVM based on quicksort.

 [Results](./results/benchmark_results_1000.csv) (run on a Intel Core i5 2020 MacBook Pro)